Coldwater Creek (clothing retailer)

-Coldwater Creek is an American retailer of women's apparel, accessories, shoes and home décor.
-The company sells women's clothing in misses, petite and women's plus sizes.
+Coldwater Creek is an online American women's clothing and accessories retailer.

 History

 From startup to profitability (1984–1986)

 In 1984, Dennis and Ann Pence relocated from Manhattan to the resort town of Sandpoint in northern Idaho to start a direct mail business.
 They bootstrapped the business with savings of only $40,000.
 Early catalogs were printed in one color by the local newspaper.
 The first four-color catalog, called Northcountry, was published in 1985.
 Writing and design were handled in house, leveraging Ann's background as a copy director for Macy's.
 Northcountry took the then-unusual approach of depicting apparel without models and describing products with colorful prose.
 By 1986 the company had achieved profitability and had fewer than 10 employees.